 - Object entry – Logging all objects coming into your care for whatever reason, including loans, enquiries and potential acquisitions.

-- Acquisition and accessioning - Taking legal ownership of objects, especially (but not always) to add to your permanent collections through the process of accessioning: the formal commitment by your governing body to care for objects over the long term.
+- Acquisition and accessioning – Taking legal ownership of objects, especially (but not always) to add to your long-term collections through the process of accessioning: the formal commitment by your governing body to care for objects over the long term.

 - Location and movement control – Keeping a record of where all the objects in your care can be found, and updating the location each time an object is moved.

 - Inventory – Making sure you have the basic information to be accountable for the objects in your care, and tackling the backlog if you do not.

 - Cataloguing – Managing the information that gives your collections meaning, not as an end in itself but to record and retrieve what is known about your objects.

 - Object exit – Recording when objects leave the buildings you are responsible for and pass out of your direct care.

 - Loans in (borrowing objects) – Managing objects you borrow for a fixed period of time and for a specific purpose.

 - Loans out (lending objects) – Assessing requests for you to lend your objects and managing the lending process until loans are returned to you.

 - Documentation planning – Making your documentation systems better and enhancing the information they contain as an ongoing process of continual improvement.